CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

 I would like to thank..

 # Abbreviations
-GGE - Google Earth Engine
+GEE - Google Earth Engine

 # Intro
 ### 1.1 Red panda ecology